-In this career summary, you will find out what the job of A Wastewater Engineer is about and what it is like.
+In this career summary, you will find out what the job of a Water/Wastewater Engineer is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

-Wastewater Engineers with little to no experience tend to make between $50230 and $64610 while the more experienced ones make over $106610 per year.
+Water/Wastewater Engineers with little to no experience tend to make between $53180 and $66590 while the more experienced ones can earn over $112230 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A Wastewater Engineer is to move to a higher paying state like AK.
-Right now, the highest paying states for Wastewater Engineers are AK, NM, CA, TX and DC.
+One of the easiest ways to increase your salary as a Water/Wastewater Engineer is to move to a higher paying state like AK.
+Right now, the highest paying states for Water/Wastewater Engineers are AK, LA, CA, TX and MD.

-3 other factors that can increase your salary as A Wastewater Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Water/Wastewater Engineer is the degree you hold, the industry you work in and lastly the company you work for.

-Wastewater Engineers job description, Wastewater Engineers salary, Wastewater Engineers information, what is the job of a Water/Wastewater Engineer like, pros and cons about Wastewater Engineers, colleges and universities for Wastewater Engineers, is Water/Wastewater Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Water/Wastewater Engineers job description, Water/Wastewater Engineers salary, Water/Wastewater Engineers information, what is the job of a Water/Wastewater Engineer like, pros and cons about Water/Wastewater Engineers, colleges and universities for Water/Wastewater Engineers, is Water/Wastewater Engineers the right career for me, careers in Architecture and Engineering